 Step 4.
 Installing Microweber.

 Download the latest version of Laravel, Use the below command to clone master repo of Microweber from GitHub:

-After then move to the Microweber code directory and use composer to install all dependencies required for Microweber framework:
+After then move to the Microweber code directory and use composer to install all dependencies required for the Microweber framework:

 Run the following command to finish the Microweber installation: